lydiahallie/javascript-questions/README.md

 { default: function sum(x) { return x + x } }
 ```

-We can invoke this function, by calling `sum.default`
+We can invoke this function, by calling `sum.default`.

 </p>
 </details>